 At AS Level, you will cover the two following subjects: Stuart Britain and the Crisis of Monarchy 1603-1702, and Democracy and Nazism: Germany 1918-1945 Unit 1: Stuart Britain allows students to study in breadth issues of change, continuity, cause and consequence in this period through the following key questions: - How far did the Monarchy change? - To what extent and why was power more widely shared during this period? - Why and with what results were there disputes over religion? - How effective was opposition? - How important were ideas and idelogy? - How important was the role of key individuals and groups and how were they effected by developments?
 Unit 2: Germany 1918-1945 provides for the study in depth of a period of German history during which a newly developed democratic form of government gave way to a dictatorial Nazi regime.
 It explores political concepts such as 'right' and 'left', nationalism and liberalism as well as ideological concepts such as racialism, anti-Semitism and Social Darwinism.
 It also encourages reflection on how governments work and the problems of democratic states as well as consideration of what creates and sustains a dictatorship.
 ASSESSMENT AS LEVEL Component 1: 1 Hour 30 minutes written examination, 50 marks, 50% of AS Level.
 Component 2: 1 Hour 30 minute written examination, 50 marks, 50% of AS Level.
-A2 LEVEL Component 1: 2 Hour 30 minute written examination, 80 marks, 40% of A-Level Component 2: 2 Hour 30 minutes written examination, 80 marks, 40% of A-Level Component 3: Coursework, 3000-3500 words 20% of A-Level ENTRY REQUIREMENTS

-GCSE Hisory and English Language at Grade 5 or above and three other subjects including GCSE Mathematics at Grade 4 or above.
-CAREER LINKS Journalism, Law, Finantce, Teaching, Armed Forces and Politics.
+A2 LEVEL Component 1: 2 Hour 30 minute written examination, 80 marks, 40% of A-Level Component 2: 2 Hour 30 minutes written examination, 80 marks, 40% of A-Level Component 3: Coursework, 3000-3500 words 20% of A-Level ENTRY REQUIREMENTS Grade 6 in History and English Language/ Literature CAREER LINKS Journalism, Law, Finance, Teaching, Armed Forces and Politics.
 COMPLIMENTARY SUBJECTS English Literature, Geography, Politics, Sociology and English Language